aminya/AcuteML.jl/docs/src/customConstructors.md

 - [findfirstcontent](@ref) : to extract single elements
 - [findallcontent](@ref) : to extract multiple elements (vector)
 Use these functions, to make a method that gets the `aml::Node` and calculates and returns all of the fields.

+Functions to support mutability:
+- [updatefirstcontent!](@ref): updates first element content.
+It also converts any type to string. element is given as string.
+- [updateallcontent!](@ref): finds all the elements with the address of string in the node, and updates the content

 # Example:
 In this example we define `Identity` with custom constructors: